-General Requirements on Hygienic and Sanitary Practices to be followed by all Food Business Operators applying for License.
+General Requirements on Hygienic and Sanitary Practices to be followed by all Fo Business Operators applying for License.

-The establishment in which food is being handled, processed, manufactured, packed, stored and distributed by the food business operator and the persons handling them should conform to the sanitary and hygienic requirement, food safety measures and other standards as specified below.
-It shall also be deemed to be the responsibility of the food business operator to ensure adherence to necessary requirements.
+The establishment in which food is being bandled, processed, manufactured, packed stored and distributed by the food business operator and the persons handling the should conform to the sanitary and hygienic requirement, food safety measures a other standards as specified below.
+It shall also be deemed to be the responsibility the food business operator to ensure adherence to necessary requirements.

-In addition to the requirements specified below, the food business operator shall identify steps in the activities of food business, which are critical to ensure food safety, and ensure that safety procedures are identified, implemented, maintained and reviewed periodically.
+In addition to the requirements specified below, the food business operator shall ident steps in the activities of food business, which are critical to ensure food safety, and ensu that safety procedures are identified, implemented, maintained and reviewed periodical

-I. ESTABLISHMENT - DESIGN & FACILITIES
+1. ESTABLISHMENT - DESIGN & FACILITIES

-- Location & Surroundings - 1.1 Food Establishment shall be located away from potential sources of environmental contaminants like smoke, chemical pollutants, objectionable odours that pose a serious threat to food safety.
-In case there are hazards from environmental pollution, appropriate measures shall be taken to protect the food establishment from any potential contamination. - 1.2 Food Establishment shall be located away from areas subject to flooding unless sufficient safeguards have been provided. - 1.3 The site boundaries shall be clearly identified with access controlled. - 1.4 The surrounding areas of the establishment shall be kept clean, maintained in good order and adequately drained to minimize any potential contamination from pests, water, debris etc. - 1.5 The manufacturing premise shall not have direct access to any residential area.
-In case that cannot be achieved, sufficient measures shall be demonstrated to show that it is not posing any threat to food safety. - 2.
-Premises and rooms - 2.1 Construction, design and Layout The construction, design & layout of food premises shall be:
+- 1. Location & Surroundings - 1.1 Food Establishment shall be located away from potential sources of environmen contaminants like smoke, chemical pollutants, objectionable odours that pose a seric threat to food safety.
+In case there are hazards from environmental pollution, appropria measures shall be taken to protect the food establishment from any potent contamination. - 1.2 Food Establishment shall be located away from areas subject to flooding unle sufficient safeguards have been provided. - 1.3 The site boundaries shall be clearly identified with access controlled. - 1.4 The surrounding areas of the establishment shall be kept clean, maintained in go order and adequately drained to minimize any potential contamination from pests, wat debris etc. - 1.5 The manufacturing premise shall not have direct access to any residential area. case that cannot be achieved, sufficient measures shall be demonstrated to show that it not posing any threat to food safety. - 2.
+Premises and rooms - 2.1 Construction, design and Layout - The construction, design & layout of food premises shall be: